drui9/autogram/README.md

 def customErrHandler(err):
     raise err

-toThread(func, args, callback=customFunction, errHandler=customErrHandler) # which returns the function result, or raises exception
+toThread(func, args, callback=customFunction, errHandler=customErrHandler)

-# Can also do without args
-toThread(func, priority='high') # default priority is `normal`

-# NB: Known priorities are high & normal
-# Do not supply a callback function if using .result(), as the callback will be called again during clean-up
-# High priority tasks are allowed to complete during bot.shutdown().
-You can trigger them to shutdown using .shutdown(customFunction). customFunction should take a str, which is a report of the running threads, if any.
 ```

 ## ChangeLog
-- Added callbackQuery handler.
-The object contains a dictionary copy of the outgoing message
-- Added `ngrok-path` to config.
-Update to point to your installed version. if not found, it'll download.
-- Added `io-tasks, high-priority and common-tasks` priority groups to threadpool workers.
-Do:
-    ```python
-    bot.toThread(max, 1, 2, priority='high-priority')
-    bot.toThread(min, 1, 2, priority='common-tasks')
-    bot.toThread(floor, 2.5, priority='io-tasks')

-    """
-    max, min and floor are example functions, whose arguments are the numbers.
-    """
-    ```
+- Update to use ngrok version available in path.
-- Added a background ngrok server with pyngrok
+- Added support for callbackQueries.
 - Added onStart(*args) handler which can be used to start the bot.
 - Autogram has a reusable ThreadPoolExecutor using a `bot.toThread(*args)`
+-

+## Utilities functions
-- onStart calls load_config implicitly, and passes it to decorated function.
+- `onStart ` calls load_config implicitly, and passes it to decorated function.
 Bot can be instantiated here.
+- `load_config` loads and checks config file for correctness.

 ## Deprecated features / can be done in higher level
 - Admin and deputy functionalities